nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 **Action Performed:**

-Tested that everything was working normally by accesing a website in the browser and pinging google.com again
+Tested that everything was working normally by accessing a website in the browser and pinging google.com again

 **Tool Used:**